Skip to content

 Matt Smith

 Matt Smith advises mission-driven organizations on strategy and operations.
-A Loeb Fellow at Harvard and former Managing Director of MASS Design Group, he strengthens the systems behind community-centered design.
+As COO at Mazzetti, a Loeb Fellow at Harvard and former Managing Director of MASS Design Group, he strengthens the systems behind community-centered design.

 Alyssa Kreikemeier, PhD